Administrative Policy Statement

 (Approved by the Executive Vice President by authority

-of Executive Order No. 5)
+of Administrative Order No. 9)

 As reflected in the Higher Education Personnel Board Rules: